Market Whales and Their Recent Bets on SBUX Options

 After a thorough review of the options trading surrounding Starbucks, we move to examine the company in more detail.
 This includes an assessment of its current market status and performance.

-Starbucks's Current Market Status Currently trading with a volume of 9,607,189, the SBUX's price is up by 0.15%, now at $95.03.
-RSI readings suggest the stock is currently may be overbought.
-Anticipated earnings release is in 76 days.
+Current Position of Starbucks With a volume of 1,732,111, the price of SBUX is down -0.23% at $92.8.
+RSI indicators hint that the underlying stock may be overbought.
+Next earnings are expected to be released in 71 days.
 Professional Analyst Ratings for Starbucks

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.